jac3km4/redscript/README.md

 # redscript
 Toolkit for working with scripts used by REDengine in Cyberpunk 2077.
-Currently only includes a disassembler and a decompiler.
+Currently includes a compiler, a decompiler and a disassembler.

 ## usage
 ```